bera9605/magento2assignment/README.md

     }
 }
 ```
-8. Test applying the patch
+8. Test applying the patch.
 ```
 composer -v install
 ```
-> Note: If it fails it is probably best to go back to step#3
+> Note: the `-v` flag is so that you get a better failure message.
 9. [Update only the composer.lock file](https://getcomposer.org/doc/03-cli.md#update-u)
 ```
 composer update --lock